The cry we hear from deep in our hearts, comes from the wounded child within.

 - Thank your child part for all it has done for you!

 Show this internal part of you appreciation for sharing itself with you.
 Appreciate this part for helping you or protecting you in the ways that it did, even if you are no longer in need of the same protection now as you did when you were a child.
+When in touch with a part of your self you can invite that part to play, draw, journal, sing, dance and any other way that part wants to express itself or communicate with you.

-There are special types of therapies that can help to identify and locate internal parts of ourselves they include; IFS (Internal Family Systems) and Ego State Therapy.
+There are special types of therapies that can help to identify and locate internal parts of self.
+They include; IFS (Internal Family Systems) and Ego State Therapy.
 Another type of healing therapy to process the effects of trauma on these parts is called, EMDR (Eye Movement Desensitization Reprocessing).
-Processing the trauma from our childhood allows us to embrace and heal from the past.
-The process of exploring and appreciating child parts of ourselves helps us to grow, heal form past hurts and to more fully accept “all of us”.
+Processing trauma from our childhood allows us to embrace and heal from the past.
+The process of exploring and appreciating child parts of ourselves helps us to grow, heal from past hurts and to more fully accept “all of us”.
 Appreciating these parts with the understanding that “no part is a bad part” and that all parts even the ones that bring us discomfort such as a critical child part or a hopeless or sad child part all have good intentions and at some point helped us to get through or make sense of something that we experienced in life.
 Making time regularly to connect to these parts builds resiliency, greater internal awareness and increase self-love.